MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-71.md

 ## Running PowerShell 7.1

-TODO: Refresh + STORE
+TODO: Add Store

-PowerShell 7 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
-For PowerShell Core 6.x, PowerShell 7 is an in-place upgrade that removes PowerShell Core 6.x.
+PowerShell 7.1 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
+For PowerShell Core 6.x, PowerShell 7.1 is an in-place upgrade that removes PowerShell Core 6.x.

-- PowerShell 7 is installed to `%programfiles%\PowerShell\7`
+- PowerShell 7.1 is installed to `%programfiles%\PowerShell\7`
 - The `%programfiles%\PowerShell\7` folder is added to `$env:PATH`

-The PowerShell 7 installer packages upgrade previous versions of PowerShell Core 6.x:
+The PowerShell 7.1 installer packages upgrade previous versions of PowerShell Core 6.x:

 - PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` is replaced by `%programfiles%\PowerShell\7`